mozilla/gecko-dev/devtools/docs/user/javascript_tracer/index.rst

 You may optionally log function returns, i.e. the precise execution ordering when a function ends and returns.
 This is disabled by default as it doubles the output of the tracer.

+Note that this option is enabled by default for the profiler output, without any major performance hit, in order to properly record each function call duration.

 .. image:: trace-returns.png

 (`:trace --returns`)